Frequently asked questions

 The Bellevue Underground Mine tour is family and stroller friendly.
 Please call ahead with any accessibility concerns and we will do our best to accommodate you.

 Although it is a walking tour, the mine path is extremely easy to walk on and the tunnels are wide.
 It is a level gravel/dirt path.
 While the tunnels vary in height and width, there are no areas where crouching or ducking is required.

 Even in the hottest summer weather, the mine is always cold.
 Temperatures can range from 0°C to 2°C year round.
 It is important that you dress warm and have appropriate clothing and shoes as we spend the majority of the tour underground.

 How long does the mine tour last?

-The mine tour lasts roughly an hour (~15 minutes in the exhibit room, ~45 minutes underground in the mine).
+The mine tour lasts roughly an hour.
 Pre-booked groups are scheduled during a 1.5-hour time slot to accommodate time for arrival, washroom use, gear up with the helmets and lamps, orientation, un-gearing at the end of the tour.

 How far do you go into the mine?